 An Integration, Archiving, Analytics, Human to Human Communications Environment

-The Pool is an active “analytics sketchpad” for all roles
+The Pool is an active “data, analytics & structure sketchpad” for all roles

 • It optimizes the human processes of analytical thought

 • It doesn’t replace existing applications or roles,

 it integrates them: pooling your resources and talent

 • It makes data manipulation and analytical tasks